csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 ### Other Pitch Representation

-In addition to raw frequency and MIDI not input, Csound offers two other possibilities to specify a certain pitch.
+In addition to raw frequency input and MIDI note numbers, Csound offers two other possibilities to specify a certain pitch.
 The *pch* notation is a floating point number in which the integer part denotes the octave number and the fractional part denotes the semitones.
 The octave numbers are not the same as in the common system -- the middle octave is number 8 rather than 4.
 So C4, the "middle c" on a piano, has the number 8.00.
 Semitones upwards are then 8.01, 8.02 and so on, reaching A4 as 8.09.
 B4 is 8.11 and C5 is 9.00.

 The *oct* notation also uses floating point numbers.
 The integer part has the same meaning as in the *pch* notation.
 The fractional part divides one octave in acoustically equal steps.
-For 8.00 as C4 and 9.00 as C5 we get as 8.5 a pitch which is acoustically in the middle between C4 and C5, which means that the proportion between this frequency and the C4 frequency is the same as the proportion between the C5 frequency and this tone's frequency.
+For 8.00 as C4 and 9.00 as C5, 8.5 denotes a pitch which is acoustically in the middle between C4 and C5, which means that the proportion between this frequency and the C4 frequency is the same as the proportion between the C5 frequency and this tone's frequency.
 Csound calculates this as:

     instr 1
      iC4 = cpsoct(8)